rkooverjee/Resume/index.md

 ## EXPERIENCE
 ### NAB BANKING – SENIOR PROJECT MANAGER
 #### February 2019 – March 2020

+**Project: Infrastructure Cloud Migration**
+-	Completed the analysis phase of the project to determine which types of infrastructure and applications are eligible for cloud migration.

 **Project: Insource Linux/Windows servers from Vendor into NAB UK.**
 Insourcing is designed to help NAB build internal technical capability, knowledge and skills, giving greater visibility and control of their infrastructure and services.
 Achievement: